An expanding middle class in emerging markets seeks improved lifestyle

 Largan Precision (3008 TT)

 Past performance is not a guarantee of future results.
 The opinions expressed are those of the Fund’s portfolio manager and are not meant as investment advice or to predict or project the future performance

 Aditya Kapoor, CFA, was named a portfolio manager on the Fund in January 2017.

-Tencent, 4.2%, Taiwan Semiconductor Manufacturing Co., 3.4%, Largan Precision, 2.0%, of net assets as of 06/30/2017.
+Tencent, 4.6%, Taiwan Semiconductor Manufacturing Co., 3.2%, Largan Precision, 1.7%, of net assets as of 09/30/2017.

 IVY INVESTMENTS℠ refers to the financial services offered by Ivy Distributors, Inc., a FINRA member broker dealer and the distributor of IVY FUNDS® mutual funds, and those financial services offered by its affiliates.